-Microgreens are vegetable greens that are harvested just after the cotyledon leaves have developed.
+Microgreens are vegetable greens that are harvested just after the cotyledon leaves have developed and true leaves have emerged.
 They are visually pleasing and have good nutritional value.
 The microgreens are essentially seedlings of edible vegetables and herbs.
 If done accurately, they will grow to become healthy and nutritious.

 To grow microgreens are easy, but one of the more common problems faced by growers is the invasion of mold.
 The reason why microgreens get sick and fall over is that the environment they grow in may be too damp or there is not enough light.
 Other factors may the temperature or even lack of airflow.
 Let us go deeper into the reasons your microgreens can mold and what you can do about it.

 First, you need to be able to differentiate mold from the root hair.
 Mold is not root hair that grows on the microgreen roots (make sure to know the difference).
-Microgreen root hair is white and fuzzy but can be washed off the root easily.
+Microgreen root hair is white and fuzzy.
 Mold is a fungus that comes in various forms.
 Mold on microgreens presents itself as spider-web like material that is white or yellow.
 There is another mold that can present in a blue/grey fashion with round particles.

 Mold is slimy to touch and does have a musty smell.
-The mold will not disappear after washing the plants.
 The mold will be located on the microgreens, soil around the microgreens, and sometimes below the soil level on the roots.